SEKOIA-IO/documentation/_shared_content/develop/guides/formats/smartdescriptions.md

 	}
 	```

-	will test the existence of `event.kind`

-- A list of relationships (optional): The relationships help to connect information from the structured event.
+- A list of relationships (optional): The relationships help connect information from the structured event.

 	A relationship is a compound of: